 We are deeply sorry for your loss - the staff at Cater Funeral Home

-Words of comfort and support were shared with the family at a visitation that was held in the Cater Funeral Home Chapel.
-Services honoring and celebrating Patsy’s life followed.
-Committal prayer and burial took place at the Oakland Cemetery.
+A visitation where words of comfort and support were shared with the family was held at the Cater Funeral Home Chapel; Funeral services honoring and celebrating Bob’s life followed.
+Military Honors, Committal prayer and burial took place at the Oakland Cemetery.